-The Additional Shares, if approved, are projected to provide enough shares for future equity award grants for the next two years.
+The Additional Shares, if approved, are projected to provide enough shares for future equity award grants for the next year.
 However, future circumstances and business needs may dictate a different result and our proposed increase in number of shares reserved under the Amended Incentive Plan is designed to give the Company flexibility to address those circumstances or needs as they arise.
-We have not provided an estimate for forfeitures because we have had nominal forfeitures in the past and believe that all outstanding awards at December 31, 2021 will vest.
+We have not provided an estimate for forfeitures because we have had nominal forfeitures in the past and believe that all outstanding awards at December 31, 2023 will vest.
+In 2024, we believe options for the purchase of 4,245 shares of our common stock and warrants for the purchase of 2,500 shares of our common stock will expire unexercised since they are all underwater.
+These expirations will increase the number of shares available for future issuance.
 We may change this estimate based on actual and expected future forfeiture rates.

-As set forth below under "New Plan Benefits" on Page 31, in connection with the compensation pursuant to a recommendation by the compensation committee and approval of our Board of Directors on March 15, 2022, we have granted to each of our named executive officer RSUs for the future issuance of 110,139 shares of our common stock.
-These RSU awards are subject to and contingent on the receipt of stockholder approval to increase the number of shares available under the Incentive Plan (Proposal No. 3).
+As set forth below under "New Plan Benefits" on Page 18, in connection with the compensation pursuant to a recommendation by the compensation committee and approved by our Board of Directors on April 24, 2024, we have granted RSUs for the future issuance of a maximum of 39,202 shares of our common stock.
+These RSU awards are contingent on the receipt of stockholder approval to increase the number of shares available under the Incentive Plan.